 Note: In February and April you will be staying at Savute Under Canvas instead of the mobile camping tents.

-International flights and taxes, visas, vaccinations, travel insurance, tips, items of a personal nature.
+International flights and taxes, visas, vaccinations, travel insurance, tips, champagne, cognacs, fine wines and premium brand spirits and items of a personal nature.

 When to go